Who Will Score a Goal in the NHL Today - November 3?

 Who Will Score a Goal in the NHL Today? - November 3

 Who's likely to score in the NHL on Friday?
-There are two games on the schedule, and a full list of anytime goal-scorer odds is available here.
+There are two games on the calendar, and a full list of anytime goal-scorer odds is available here.

 Get tickets for any NHL game this season at Ticketmaster!